GannettDigital/simulato/docs/_pages/documentation/index.md

 classes: wide
 ---

-This section is for some hot documentation action.
+This section provides a documentation regarding the different features of Simulato.